machinomy/awesome-non-financial-blockchain/readme.md

 Most applications of blockchain lie in a financial realm.
 That makes non-financial applications even more intriguing.

 Industry of a blockchain application is defined by the one that is changed the most.
-For example, discontinued IoT bitcoin micropayments startup [21](https://21.co) could significantly change both IoT and Financial sectors.
+For example, discontinued IoT bitcoin micropayments startup [21](https://21.co) (now [Earn.com](https://earn.com)) could significantly change both IoT and Financial sectors.
 Financial industry would expand its _current_ practice to a new domain.
 For IoT, however, _business model_ would change significantly.
 That intuition commands current classification.

 ## Contents